About DiMeo Farms

 Our Conservation and Forest Preservation Efforts

 At DiMeo Family Farms we feel good about giving back to the land since it has been good to us over the years.
 So we started planting all types of native cedar trees along our blueberry farm fields and along the wetlands areas, along the Hammonton Creek.
 We planted many beautiful Atlantic White Cedar trees along the highlands we planted other types of red cedar trees to keep the forest healthy.
 Yes, we love to see you planting blueberry bushes, but let's not forget about the trees.
 DiMeo Farms believes we need to conserve our forests and keep them keep growing to protect the environment.
 Especially with all the new building and home developments being built these days.
 We need to protect the land for future generations.
-We aim to work closely with NJ Park Police officers who help us to protect, preserve and monitor important animal habitat in the beautiful Pine Barrens forests surrounding our family farm properties.
+We aim to protect, preserve and monitor important animal habitat in the beautiful Pine Barrens forests surrounding our family farm properties.